Healthdirect Free Australian health advice you can count on.

 When the bones in the lower leg (the tibia and fibula) grow quickly, the Achilles tendon (the large tendon that attaches the calf muscles to your heel bone) becomes tighter.
 This can add stress to the growth plate of the heel bone, causing it to become swollen and painful.

-Exercise, such as running and jumping puts extra pressure on the heel over the growth plate.
-Wearing sports shoes that have studs on the soles can also increase your child’s risk of Sever's disease.
+Exercise, such as running and jumping, puts extra pressure on the heel over the growth plate.
+Wearing sports shoes that have studs on the soles can also increase your child's risk of Sever's disease.

-Illustration showing anatomy of a heel-pain.
+Illustration showing anatomy of heel pain.

 The red shading shows the typical areas of pain in the growth plate and heel from Sever’s disease.